julien-michot/tinyopt/README.md

 };
 ```

-Now if you wan to simply call `Optimize(rectangle, loss)` on your rectangle struct, you need to add
+Now if you wan to simply call `Optimize(rectangle, loss)` on your rectangle struct, you need to either add specific members and methods or use
 a trait specialization of `params_trait` for you object type:

 ```cpp